Knowing Someone Who Is Being Bullied

 Talk to that person.
 It’s a good idea to talk to the person you think is being bullied to find out more about the situation.
 Try to remember that the person you are talking with could be very sensitive about the situation and could be scared to talk about it.

 Let that person know you care.
 Help boost this person’s self-confidence.
-If a person is being bullied, it could affect his or her confidence.
+If a person is being bullied, it could affect their confidence.
 It can help to let this person know that you are a friend and that you care.
-It can also help to point out all the great things he or she has to offer others to boost his or her self-esteem.
+It can also help to point out all the great things he or she has to offer others to boost their self-esteem.

 Include the person into your group.
 Making a special effort to include the person into your group could help raise the person’s confidence.

-Stick up for him or her.
+Stick up for them.
 If you see someone is being bullied, it might be helpful to say something.
 Take care to ensure that in trying to stick up for the person being bullied, you don’t make the situation worse or put yourself in danger.

 Speak to someone.
 Letting someone else know about the situation can help you solve the problem.
 A teacher, counselor or another adult could be helpful.
 It might also be helpful to involve the person experiencing the bullying in the discussion.
 Together, you can go and talk to someone about the situation.